RivValtin/ffxivguide/telegraphs.md

 A slow-moving spherical projectile moving through the battlefield.
 Typically does very large damage if you touch it, sometimes in an area.
 Should be avoided.
 Note that due to network latency, you should treat the hitbox of the orb as being a little be in front of it (in the direction it's moving).
 It's much easier to be hit by these projectiles when standing in front of them than when sneaking in behind them.

+All moving hitboxes have the same weird property to their hitbox, so it's best to get used to it.

 ### Orange Marker

 (Screenshot pending, example visible in Gaze Attack section)

 When a colored area appears on the ground, that means some form of attack will be hitting that area soon.
-Orange (and sometimes very light blue) markers indicate that if you are standing in that area when the color disappears you will be hit by an attack, so move.
+Orange (and sometimes an opaque blue) markers indicate that if you are standing in that area when the color disappears you will be hit by an attack, so move.
 Some of these attacks will leave behind damaging areas as well, but if they do not then it is safe to move in as soon as the orange fully disappears, even if the attack animation is still going.

 The area shown by the orange is _very_ precise.
 If the center of your character is even a tiny bit outside of the colored area, you're fine.

+Confusingly, a light semi-transparent blue marker on the ground is typically a friendly effect that you do not have to avoid.
+Also, some enemies use their own special appearances for certain moves, but they'll always appear as a shiny effect on the ground and snapshot similarly.

+In some cases an orange marker will appear for only a fraction of a section before disappearing.
+This is meant to tell you that something _else_ was there to warn you about what was going to happen.

 ### Puddle